simjoly/dedup/README.md

 ### Bloom filter (default option)

 The Bloom filter is an approach often used in bioinformatics.
-It is a probabilistic methods that trades exactness for probabilistic membership (false positive allowed, no false negatives).
-This allow to save a lot of memory space, and a few unique flags may be wrongly flagged as duplicates.
-Presently, the falso positive rate is fixed to 0.1%, but this can be adjusted in the script.
+It is a probabilistic method that trades exactness for probabilistic membership (false positive are allowed, no false negatives).
+This allow to save memory space, but a few unique flags may be wrongly flagged as duplicates.
+The false positive rate is fixed to 0.1% in the program, but this can be adjusted in the code.
 Usage is:

 ```bash
 ./dedup --read1 R1.fastq.gz --read2 R2.fastq.gz --barcode-in-name --use-bloom